-This site provides important information on the details of the new BC Ministry of Education curriculum http://studenttranscripts.gov.bc.ca www.actstudent.org
+This site provides important information on the details of the BC Ministry of Education curriculum.

+http://studenttranscripts.gov.bc.ca

-Grade 12s can set up their BCeID account to access the StudentTranscripts Service to view final marks for courses taken in Gr.
-10 & 11 and to send transcripts to post-secondary institutions and also authorize some schools to see their final and/or interim marks.
+Grade 12 students can set up their BCeID account to access the Student Transcripts Service to view final marks for courses taken in Gr.
+10 & 11, to send transcripts to post-secondary institutions and also to authorize some schools to see their final and/or interim marks.
 Students cannot access this service without first setting up their BCeID account.